Olympus E-M5 II vs Panasonic GX80

 It is notable that the E-M5 II has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the E-M5 II and the GX80 are recent models that feature in their makers' current product line-up.
+Both the E-M5 II and the GX80 are recent models that are part of the current product line-up.
 The E-M5 II replaced the earlier Olympus E-M5, while the GX80 followed on from the Panasonic GX7.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus E-M5 II vs Panasonic GX80

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Panasonic GX80?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M5 Mark II: